vblanco20-1/vulkan-guide/docs/new_chapter_2/vulkan_shader_code.md

 nav_order: 5
 ---

-Lets now write the code necesary for our compute shader.
+Lets now write the code necessary for our compute shader.
 We will begin with a very simple shader that has an image as input, and writes a color to it, based on the thread ID, forming a gradient.
 This one is already on the code, in the shaders folder.
 From now on, all the shaders we add will go into that folder as the CMake script will build them.

 gradient.comp
 ```c